Vällingby: Early history

+Post-war development

-As part of a wider plan to decentralise the population of Stockholm, this rural land was quickly transformed into the present modern suburb, inaugurated in 1954 in a ceremony attracting some 75,000 people.
+As part of a wider plan to decentralise the population of Stockholm, this rural land was quickly transformed into the present modern suburb.
+Planning began in 1949, and in 1951, Svenska Bostäder, a municipal housing company, was tasked with developing Vällingby Centrum, the commercial centre, and parts of its residential areas.

+The centre included a pedestrian-friendly design, with traffic and goods distribution routed underground.
+The first residents moved in by summer 1952.
+Vällingby was designed from the outset to connect to central Stockholm via the planned metro system, with Vällingby metro station which opened on 26 October 1952.
+Vällingby was inaugurated on November 14, 1954, by Prime Minister Tage Erlander, in a ceremony attracting nearly 100,000 people.

 Vällingby was the first ABC City (ABC-stad) — an acronym for Arbete – Bostad – Centrum, "Labour – Housing – Centre"—a suburb that acted almost like a city, designed to offer its residents everything they needed.
 High above the modern structure, a rotating V-symbol placed the project on the map, while the shining T-symbol (for tunnelbana, metro) proudly indicated the presence of the newly built Stockholm Metro.
 Shortly after the inauguration of the modern suburb, the number of inhabitants had reached 25,000.

-The new suburb was the fruit of plans to exploit the rural areas surrounding Stockholm dating back to the early 20th century.
+The new suburb was the fruit of plans to develop the rural areas surrounding Stockholm dating back to the early 20th century.
 As a direct consequence of real-estate speculations around the turn of the 20th century, centralised municipal city planning was widely accepted as a necessary tool to solve the acute housing shortage and the City of Stockholm bought large areas for the purpose.
 During the decades preceding the construction of Vällingby, a series of small-scale suburbs had been realised; some more or less exclusive—such as the egnahemsområden ("own-your-own-home areas") at Stocksund and Saltsjöbaden built around 1900; or in the style of the Garden city movement, like in Bromma and Enskede built between the wars; and low blocks of apartments built during the 1940s, like in Traneberg and Abrahamsberg.
 However, many of these suburbs had turned into dormitory suburbs, a problem thought to be avoided in Vällingby by planning for approximately 10,000 work places for the 20–25,000 inhabitants, while the metro was to provide commercial centre access for some 80,000 people.

-The planning and architecture of Vällingby was influenced by ideas from North America-notably Clarence Stein's 'Radburn Idea'-and the New Towns in the United Kingdom.
-In turn, Vällingby become a much discussed and influential model of suburban development in different parts of the world.